This is not really about choosing a number.

 Larger groups create more energy, but also more separation.

-If you want to understand how that plays out across the full experience, our wedding weekend timeline guide walks through it from arrival to brunch.
+If you want to understand how that plays out across the full experience,what a wedding weekend actually looks like walks through it from arrival to brunch.

 | smaller = more connection | larger = more energy |